The Surprising Connection Between Mental Health and Heart Disease

 Good Post-Heart Attack Mental Health

 If you have had a heart attack, be aware of your feelings and talk to someone if your feelings of sadness or anxiety persist for more than a couple of weeks.
 Treatment is available for both depression and anxiety disorders and it is effective.
 Therapy and medication can help you feel better, which will also improve your physical symptoms.
 It’s also important that you listen to what your loved ones tell you.
 Sometimes it’s difficult to recognize the signs of depression in yourself.
 They can tell you if you just aren’t acting like yourself.
 In addition to getting professional help, there are other things you can do to feel better after having a heart attack.
 Work with your doctor to make sure you are doing everything right for your physical recovery, such as taking your medication and eating well.
 Be active and get exercise, within any limits set by your doctor, of course.
 Spend time with friends and family to socialize.
 Being around people can be an important boost.
 Manage your stress by taking it easy for a while and taking time to do things you find enjoyable and relaxing.
-Mental health and physical health are intertwined, as the link between depression, anxiety and heart disease illustrate so clearly.
+Mental health and physical health are intertwined, as the link between depression, anxiety, and heart disease illustrates so clearly.
 To be well you must take care of both your body and your mind.
 Take any signs of depression or an anxiety disorder seriously and talk to your doctor about your options for diagnosis and treatment.
-After you learn the surprising connection between mental health and heart disease, contact The Ranch for treatment at 1.844.876.7680.
+After you learn the surprising connection between mental health and heart disease, contact The Ranch for treatment at 470.571.3586.
 Begin mental health therapy programs to keep your mental and physical health safe.